Srikanthssp/mslearn-fabric/Instructions/Labs/04-ingest-pipeline-new.md

 In this lab, you will complete the following tasks:

+ - Task 1: Create a Subfolder in lakehouse
- - Task 1: Create a pipeline
+ - Task 2: Create a pipeline
- - Task 2: Create a notebook
+ - Task 3: Create a notebook
- - Task 3: Modify the pipeline
+ - Task 4: Modify the pipeline

 ## Architecture Diagram